-Dr. Ulrich Klockenbrink is counsel in Latham's German Finance Department and a member of the Restructuring & Special Situations Practice.
+Dr. Ulrich Klockenbrink is a partner in Latham's German Finance Department and a member of the Restructuring & Special Situations Practice.
 Dr. Klockenbrink has more than ten years experience navigating clients through complex restructuring, distressed M&A, and enforcement situations, both in-court and out-of-court.
 He is well-regarded for his empathetic approach and his great sense for pragmatic solutions.

 He advises investors, shareholders, lenders, lender groups, steering committees, insolvency administrators, and distressed companies in: